canonical/ubuntu-packaging-guide/debian-dir-overview.rst

 In Ubuntu we set the Maintainer field to a general address because anyone can change any package (this differs from Debian where changing packages is usually restricted to an individual or a team).

+For further information, see the `control file section <http://www.debian.org/doc/debian-policy/ch-controlfields.html>`_ of the Debian Policy Manual.